 - Scallops

-Unlike the other meat options, it's actually important to use a few different seafood and mix rather than choosing one here.
-So my recommendation is, use small portion of each seafood or frozen seafood mix!
+Unlike the other meat options, it’s important to use a few different seafood and mix rather than choosing one here.
+So I recommend using a small portion of each seafood or frozen seafood mix!

-Also, the possibilities of seafood options for Japanese curry is endless, so you can experiment with other seafood from your area as well (for example crab, lobster, etc).
+Also, seafood options for Japanese curry are endless; you can experiment with other seafood from your area (for example, crab, lobster, etc.).

-Once you choose the meat/protein option, now it's time to consider vegetables to use for your Japanese curry.
-In this section, I will explain a few popular variations for your inspiration.
+Once you choose the meat/protein option, now it’s time to consider vegetables to use for your Japanese curry.
+This section will explain a few popular variations for your inspiration.

 Classic curry: Onion, Carrot and Potatoes

-The most standard home cooked Japanese curry has these ingredients, onion, carrot and potatoes.
-What is so good is, wherever you live in the world, you can get these ingredients easily.
+The most standard home-cooked Japanese curry has onion, carrot, and potatoes.
+What is so good is wherever you live in the world, you can get these ingredients easily.

 - White onion